davidscmx/CarND-Traffic-Sign-Classifier-Project/writeup.md

 Here are five German traffic signs that I found on the web:

-The first image might be difficult to classify because ...
+The images that may be difficult to classify are the one that have an angle and are far away.
+I would say the hardest to classify are the roundabout and the pedestrian sign.

 <img src="./my_images/nopassing.jpg" width="80"> <img src="./my_images/generalcaution.jpg" width="80"> <img src="./my_images/stopsign.jpg" width="80">
+pedestrain.jpeg
 <img src="./my_images/pedestrian.jpeg" width="80"> <img src="./my_images/roundabout.jpg" width="80">